tw4l/brunnhilde/README.md

 `https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/`

 In this release, unhfs.sh was renamed to unhfs (without any extension).
-To work with Brunnhilde, you must either rename this file to 'unhfs.sh' or line 452 to omit the file extension.
+To work with Brunnhilde, you must either rename this file to 'unhfs.sh' or edit line 452 of Brunnhilde to omit the file extension.

 ### Dependencies